marcellinamichie291/docs/docs/connectors/easybits/index.md

 * *Private Key*
 * *Public key* (optional: only for **wholly new** accounts; if you entirely set up your account at the provider side, you shouldn't specify its *Public key* at the Corefy dashboard)

 Select Test or Live mode according to the type of account to connect with EasyBits.io.
+Choose your Fee calculation type.

 !!! success
     You have connected **EasyBits.io** account!